Helmholtz-UFZ/saqc/docs/cookbooks/DataRegularisation.rst

 ^^^^^^^^^^^^^^

-We passed the ``freq`` keyword of the intended sampling frequency in terms of a `date alias <https://pandas.pydata.org/pandas-docs/stable/user_guide/timeseries.html#offset-aliases>`_ string.
-All of the :doc:`regularization <../funcs/resampling>` methods have such a frequency keyword, and it just determines the sampling rate, the resulting regular timeseries will have.
+We passed the ``freq`` keyword of the intended sampling frequency in terms of a `date alias <https://pandas.pydata.org/pandas-docs/stable/user_guide/timeseries.html#offset-aliases>`_ it just determines the sampling rate, the resulting regular timeseries will have.

 Shifting Method
 ^^^^^^^^^^^^^^^

 With the ``method`` keyword, we determined the direction of the shift.
 We passed it the string ``bshift`` - which applies a *backwards* shift, so data points get shifted *backwards*\ , until they match a timestamp that is a multiple of *10* minutes.
-(See :py:meth:`~saqc.SaQC.shift` documentation for more details on the keywords.)
+(See :py:meth:`~saqc.SaQC.align` documentation for more details on the keywords.)

 Lets see, how the data is now sampled.
 Therefore, we use the ``data`` Attribute from the